 I can take a PDC anywhere, what’s so unique about this program?

 As an apprenticeship program, it combines the wonderful diversity of course content from a standard PDC with a hands-on, practical approach to learning through experience from the local wisdom and stories of people & place.
-Spread out over the season, this format allows many folks to not take much time away from work, school, or other obligations.
+Spread out over the season, this format allows many folks to not take much time away from work, school, vacation, or other obligations.
 Many PDC courses are intensive 10-14 day immersive programs that are considerably more expensive ($1200-$2500+).
 It just depends on what format works best for the individual!